regnisalram/zerda-exam-html-css/README.md

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]
+These are both used to define semantical differences, rather than syntactical.
+A `<section>` element usually has a separate heading and text that belongs to it.
+It's content belongs together.
+Whereas `<article>` refers to a bigger block of text that is one unit. `<section>` can be within an `<article>` `<article>` can be used for content that is allowed to be distributed separately from the rest of the website.
+(I swear I didn't steal this from w3 schools, but I saw afterwards that they explained it with the exact same wording.)
+Example: Blog post.